The Videomaster Olympic Home T.V.

 granularity of the original but was intelligently modified.
 It was made more

-shiny, and illustrations replaced the scoring holes.
-Indeed, not many people
+shiny, and illustrations replaced the scoring holes (it is believed that few people

-must have used the metal balls for scoring...
+really used the metal balls for scoring).
 The three switches were also

 mounted on the circuit board, which was consequently slightly enlarged,